AdrianSkar/42-get_next_line/README.md

 `next`: Pointer to the next node in the linked list.
 `frag`: Buffer to store the read data from the file descriptor.
 `current`: Tracker pointer to hold the current position within frag.
-`nl`: Index of the newline character in the buffer and flag; -1 if not found, -2 if `EOF`.
+`nl`: Index of the newline character within the buffer and flag; -1 if not found, -2 if `End Of File (EOF)` is reached.

 ### Main function
 The function checks if there is a proper head node, an existing line within the list, and creates nodes until a line is found or `EOF` if needed.